MoralisWeb3/docs/docs/01-web3-data-api/evm/blockchain-api/02-Get Transactions/how-to-get-a-transaction-by-transaction-hash.md

 2. **Specify Transaction Hash**: Identify the transaction you want to explore by specifying its hash ID.
 This alphanumeric code uniquely represents a transaction on the blockchain.

-3. **Set Blockchain Chain**: Define the blockchain chain on which the transaction occurred.
-For instance, in Ethereum, the chain parameter would be set to "eth."
+3. **Set Blockchain Chain**: Define the blockchain network on which the transaction occurred.
+For instance, for Ethereum, the chain parameter would be set to "eth."

-4. **Fetch Transaction Details**: Utilize Moralis API's `get_transaction` or similar endpoint to retrieve comprehensive details of the specified transaction.
+4. **Fetch Transaction Details**: Utilize the Moralis API's `get_transaction` or similar endpoint to retrieve details of the specified transaction.
 This may include information such as sender, receiver, amount, and timestamp.

 5. **Print or Process Results**: Print the fetched results or process them as needed for your application.
-This step is crucial for developers integrating this functionality into their projects.
+This step is crucial for developers who want to integrate this functionality into their projects.

-## Step 3: Run the script
+## Step 3: Run the Script

 import RunTheScript from '/docs/partials/\_run-the-script.mdx';